ducpham131/Inventory-Balancing/README.md

 - Product Rroup: denoted by the first 2 numbers of product_id.
 For example: 40 - Office wear Product group.
 - Product line: The third character in “product_id” represents the product line.
 In this dataset, there are 2 product lines: women's clothes corresponding to the letter W and men's clothes corresponding to the letter M.
 - Product number: The next 4 digits are the product code used to distinguish products in the same group.
 - Size: The last 2 characters represent the size of the product.
 There are 5 sizes “Small”, “Medium”, “Large”, “X-Large”, “XX-Large” in the order of “S1”, “S2”, “S3”, “S4”, “S5”.
-For example: S1 - size S
+For example: S1 - Small size